 Address: Main Street, Chimney Rock, NC 28720

 The Haunted Farm – The Haunted Farm is the scariest Halloween attraction in Western North Carolina.
-The 50 minutes of terror through the woods, farm and haunted hayride are sure to leave you spooked!
-There are more gruesome scenes, horrifying sights, special effects, incredible details and startling scares than ever before.
+The 50 minutes of terror through the woods, farm, and haunted hayride is sure to leave you spooked!
+There are more gruesome scenes, horrifying sights, special effects, incredible details, and startling scares than ever before.
 The experience will leave you begging for mercy.
 It is only a 20-minute drive from Lake Lure up Chimney Rock Road (US64W) and North on Townsend Road.

 Address: 624 Townsend Road, Hendersonville, NC 28792